Documentation map

 The docs now reflect what main.go and relay.js already ship.

 Relay is no longer just deploy and logs.
-The server and CLI already include socket auth, dashboard sessions, projects inventory, secrets, app controls, companion service APIs, plugin mutation policy, and live event streams.
+The server and CLI now include first-class lanes, edge access policies, signed-link sharing, promotion approval, manual dashboard deploys, lane expiry, user accounts with RBAC, secrets encryption at rest, a full audit log, sequential build numbers, workspace pull, browser-based CLI login, socket auth, relay doctor diagnostics, .relayignore with cached manifests, local workspace fingerprints, guided DNS and TLS checks, dashboard sessions, projects inventory, app controls, companion service APIs, plugin mutation policy, admin operations telemetry, and live event streams.

 Useful API paths